Reliable Cellular Automata with Self-Organization: Synchronization

-The commutative medium of the above proof will be called the \df{marching soldiers} scheme since its handling of the $\Age$ field reminds one of a chain of soldiers marching ahead in which two neighbors do not want to be separated by more than one step.
+The name comes from the similarity of its handling of the \( \Age \) field to a chain of soldiers marching ahead in which two neighbors do not want to be separated by more than one step.

-\begin{remark} In typical cases of asynchronous computation, there are more efficient ways to build a commutative transition function than to store the whole previous state in the $\Prev$ field.
-Indeed, the transition function typically has a bandwidth (see ~\ref{sss.bandwidth}) smaller than $\nm{\SS}$. \end{remark}
+In typical cases of asynchronous computation, there are more efficient ways to build a commutative transition function than to store the whole previous state in the \( \Prev \) field.
+Indeed, the transition function typically has a bandwidth (amount of communication with a neighbor in one step) smaller than \( \nm{\states} \).

-\begin{corollary}[Variable-period simulation] For every deterministic transition function $\trans_{2}$ over some state-space $\SS_{2}$, there is a set of states $\SS_{1}$, a transition function $\trans_{1}$ \\ over $\SS_{1}$, and a code that for any values $\Tl_{1}\le\Tu_{1}$, is a simulation of $\CA(\trans_{2})$ by $\Prim-var(\trans_{1},1,\Tl_{1},\Tu_{1},0)$. \end{corollary}
+\begin{corollary}[Variable-period simulation] For every deterministic transition function \( \trans_{2} \) over some state-space \( \states_{2} \), there is a set of states \( \states_{1} \), a transition function \( \trans_{1} \) over \( \states_{1} \), and a code that for any values \( \Tl_{1}\le\Tu_{1} \), is a simulation of \( \CA(\trans_{2}) \) by \( \Prim-var(\trans_{1},1,\Tl_{1},\Tu_{1},0) \). \end{corollary}

-\begin{proof} Let $\trans_{1}$ be the commutative transition function given by Theorem ~\ref{t.asynch-sim}, with the fields $\F,\G$.
-Let $\xi_{2}$ be an arbitrary configuration of $S_{2}$ and let $\xi_{1}$ be a configuration of $S_{1}$ defined in the statement of the same theorem.
-Let $\eta_{1}$ be a trajectory of $\Prim-var(\trans_{1},1,\Tl_{1},\Tu_{1},0)$, with the starting configuration $\xi_{1}$.
+\begin{proof} Let \( \trans_{1} \) be the commutative transition function given by Theorem~\ref{thm:asynch-sim}, with the fields \( \F,\G \).
+Let \( \xi_{2} \) be an arbitrary configuration of \( \states_{2} \) and let \( \xi_{1} \) be a configuration of \( \states_{1} \) defined in the statement of the same theorem.
+Let \( \eta_{1} \) be a trajectory of \( \Prim-var(\trans_{1},1,\Tl_{1},\Tu_{1},0) \), with the starting configuration \( \xi_{1} \).

-An update set $U(t,\eta_{1})$ similar to~\eqref{e.asynch-sim.ute} can be defined now for the trajectory $\eta_{1}$ as follows: $x$ is in $U(t,\eta_{1})$ iff $t$ is a switching time of $\eta_{1}$.
-Similarly, $\tau(x,t,\eta_{1})$ can be defined as in~\eqref{e.tau-x-t}:
+An update set \( U(t,\eta_{1}) \) similar to~\eqref{eq:asynch-sim.ute} can be defined now for the trajectory \( \eta_{1} \) as follows: \( x \) is in \( U(t,\eta_{1}) \) iff \( t \) is a switching time of \( \eta_{1} \).
+Similarly, \( \tau(x,t,\eta_{1}) \) can be defined as in~\eqref{eq:tau-x-t}:

 With these, let us define